condog101/personal-site/content/authors/admin/_index.md

     url: "https://www.ucl.ac.uk"

 # Short bio (displayed in user profile at end of posts)
-bio: Computer Science student interested in how we move and perceive movement.
+bio: Computer Science student interested in the intersection of graphics and ML.

 interests:
   - Computer Graphics